neurobooth/neurobooth-os/docs/single_machine_testing.md

 This is due to a known issue that occurs when running the PyCharm/python debugger on a QT based GUI.
 The issue causes a python interpreter crash with the error message "Process finished with exit code -1073741819 (0xC0000005)"

-Currently, only the gui process can be run in PyCharm's interactive debugger
+Given that Neurobooth itself starts ACQ and STM, only the gui process can be run directly in PyCharm's interactive debugger.
+To attach the debugger on those servers, follow the instructions at https://www.jetbrains.com/help/pycharm/attach-to-process.html.
+Pycharm can only attach debuggers to local processes so you would need to install it on each server in staging, but all three serves can have debuggers attached from your dev environment when running locally.